Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Abstract

 \section{Abstract}

-Variational autoencoders (VAEs) are deep generative models used in various domains.
-VAEs can generate complex objects and provide meaningful latent representations, which can be further used in downstream tasks such as classification.
+Variational autoencoders (VAEs) are latent variable models that can generate complex objects and provide meaningful latent representations.
+Moreover, they could be further used in downstream tasks such as classification.
 As previous work has shown, one can easily fool VAEs to produce unexpected latent representations and reconstructions for a visually slightly modified input.
-Here, we examine several objective functions for adversarial attacks construction, suggest metrics assess the model robustness, and propose a solution to alleviate the effect of an attack.
-Our method utilizes the Markov Chain Monte Carlo (MCMC) technique in the inference step and is motivated by our theoretical analysis.
-Thus, we do not incorporate any additional costs during training or we do not decrease the performance on non-attacked inputs.
-We validate our approach on a variety of datasets (MNIST, Fashion MNIST, Color MNIST, CelebA) and VAE configurations ($\beta$-VAE, NVAE, TC-VAE) and show that it consistently improves the model robustness to adversarial attacks.
+Here, we examine several objective functions for adversarial attack construction proposed previously and present a solution to alleviate the effect of these attacks.
+Our method utilizes the Markov Chain Monte Carlo (MCMC) technique in the inference step that we motivate with a theoretical analysis.
+Thus, we do not incorporate any extra costs during training, and the performance on non-attacked inputs is not decreased.
+We validate our approach on a variety of datasets (MNIST, Fashion MNIST, Color MNIST, CelebA) and VAE configurations ($\beta$-VAE, NVAE, $\beta$-TCVAE), and show that our approach consistently improves the model robustness to adversarial attacks.